puuu/MQTT433gateway/README.md

 expand the radio range.

-After (re)connecting to the MQTT broker, the gateway sends the message `{"chipId":"<chipId>","firmware":"<git tag or hash>","state":"online"}` to the topic that is set to setting `deviceName`.
-In addition, it registered with the last will set to the same message but with `state` set to `offline` for the same topic.
-This allows to check the status of the MQTT433gateway.
+After (re)connecting to the MQTT broker, the gateway sends the message `{"version":"<git tag or hash>","chipId":"<chipId>"}` to the version topic that is set in `mqttVersionTopic` as well as the message `online` to the state topic that is set in `mqttStateTopic`.
+In addition, it registered with the last will set to the message `offline` for the state topic.
+This allows to check the status of the MQTT433gateway, e.g. as a availability topic in Home Assistant.

 MQTT subscription is done to the topic `<mqttSendTopic><protocol>`.
 The messages to be transmitted must be a valid pilight JSON messages.
 The setting